Trump Feels 'Cornered With No Way Out,' Spent Weekend 'Calling People And Screaming,' 'Vanity Fair' Reports

-Following a week in which his former lawyer and “fixer” Michael Cohen pleaded guilty to eight felonies and implicated Donald Trump in two of those crimes, as Inquisitr reported, and his 2016 campaign manager Paul Manafort was convicted on eight tax and fraud counts — only to be followed by his longtime accountant and Trump Organization Chief Financial Officer Alan Weisselberg “flipping,” as Inquisitr also reported, Trump feels “cornered with no clear way out.”
+Following a week in which his former lawyer and “fixer” Michael Cohen pleaded guilty to eight felonies and implicated Donald Trump in two of those crimes, as the Inquisitr reported, and his 2016 campaign manager Paul Manafort was convicted on eight tax and fraud counts — only to be followed by his longtime accountant and Trump Organization Chief Financial Officer Alan Weisselberg “flipping,” as the Inquisitr also reported, Trump feels “cornered with no clear way out.”

 That revelation comes from a blockbuster new report Monday published online by Vanity Fair magazine, a report revealing that an angry and frustrated Trump “spent the weekend calling people and screaming,” according to a former White House official quoted by Vanity Fair correspondent Gabriel Sherman.